West Midlands (region): Elections

 In the 2017 general election, South Staffordshire (Gavin Williamson) had the second-highest Conservative vote proportion in the UK – 69.8%.
 David Firth, at the University of Warwick, invented the BBC election exit poll.
-6 ft 9 Daniel Kawczynski, a Shropshire MP, is the tallest MP ever.
+6 ft 9 Daniel Kawczynski, a former Shropshire MP, was the tallest MP ever.

-Although having a slightly smaller percentage of the vote than the neighbouring East Midlands, the geographic area of the West Midlands is more Conservative, due to Labour's vote now consigned to the urban areas of Birmingham, Coventry and Stoke-on-Trent.
-The number of seats is more favoured towards Labour than the geographic spread, with 35 Conservative seats and 24 Labour.
-All of Warwickshire, Staffordshire, Herefordshire, Worcestershire and Shropshire is now Conservative.
+As of the 2024 general election, the Labour Party have the most seats in the region with 38 and won 34.0% of the vote.
+The Conservatives lost 29 and hold 15 seats, almost halving their vote share to 27.6%.
+The Liberal Democrats gained two and the Green Party gained one, both from zero.
+There is also an independent MP representing Birmingham Perry Barr.

 Political parties

 The Green Party of England and Wales was formed at the Bridge Inn in Napton-on-the-Hill, Warwickshire, in February 1973, originating from an article by Paul R. Ehrlich about population growth in Playboy magazine.
 In 1975, it became the Ecology Party and then the Green Party in 1985.